Multipartite entanglement measures: a review: GME measures

 \subsection{Tripartite negativity}

-An ideal measure of the full tripartite entanglement of three qubits should have at least the following characteristics: i) to be zero for any fully separable or biseparable state and non-zero for any fully entangled state; ii) to be invariant under local unitary (LU); iii) to be nonincreasing under LOCC, that is, to be an entanglement monotone.
+An ideal measure of the full tripartite entanglement of three qubits should have at least the following characteristics: i) to be zero for any fully separable or biseparable state and non-zero for any fully entangled state; ii) to be invariant under local unitary (LU); iii) to be nonincreasing under LOCC.
 Tripartite negativity is defined according to these three conditions, which is expressed as \cite{sabin2008classification}

 where the bipartite negativities are defined as

 where $\varepsilon_i\bigl((\rho^I)^T\bigr)$ denotes the negative eigenvalues of $(\rho^I)^T$, and $(\rho^I)^T$ is the partial transpose of $\rho$ with respect to subsystem $I$, namely, $\langle i_I, j_{JK}|(\rho^I)^T|k_I, l_{JK}\rangle=\langle k_I, j_{JK}|\rho|i_I,l_{JK}\rangle$, with $I=A,B,C$ and $JK=BC,AC,AB$, respectively.
 The tripartite negativity fulfills the above three conditions for pure states.